Trade Show Banner Stand - Impact and Versatility

 In addition to trade shows, these lightweight, highly portable banners utilize minimal space and can be used for retail store marketing, shopping malls, business meetings, stage presentations, special events and conference room displays.

-Available in a variety of sizes and formats, exhibition banner stands help enhance visibility, build brand awareness, communicate key selling points, and highlight contact information.
+Available in a variety of sizes and shapes, exhibition banner stands enhance visibility, build brand awareness, communicate key selling points, and highlight contact information.
 Banner graphics including type, photography and logos can be imprinted on either fabric or vinyl material.

 Fabric banners are long-lasting and durable because they don’t wrinkle or tear during transport or set-up.
 Unlike vinyl, fabric banners do not have a shiny surface or reflect light.
 This makes them easy to read in different types of lighting environments.